ericcames/aap.dailydemo.windows/roles/vm/README.md

 vm_ec2_ansible_group: "{{ vm_user_name }}"
 vm_my_email_address: "{{ vm_user_name }}@redhat.com"
 vm_my_ssh_key: zigfreed-ssh-key
+ansible_python_interpreter: /usr/bin/python3
 #
+# These variables are used in the inventory role
+vm_name: Windows Daily Demo
 # These variables are used in the create_incident role
 vm_my_error: ''
 vm_my_job_id: ''
 vm_my_job_template_name: ''
-#
-# Set these variables in the job template extra vars
-# ansible_python_interpreter: /usr/bin/python3
 #
 # This variable is used in the website_setup role
 vm_machine_create_time: ''